StavrosOrf/EV2Gym/README.md

   - [ ] Develop statistics that can average the perforamnce of the algorithm for multiple evaluation scenarios
   - [ ] Then, enable dynamic prices,
   - [ ] Then, enable dynamic EV spawn rate
+- [ ] Apply DT transformer on simple cases
--[ ] Create a business as usual baseline solution for comparison (check literature)
+- [ ] Create a business as usual baseline solution for comparison (check literature)

 #### General